 Canfield was born in Fort Lauderdale, Florida, on September 23, 1950.
 Early musical studies were with his father, John Canfield, and graduate studies in composition were undertaken at Indiana University, where Canfield studied primarily with John Eaton, as well as with Frederick Fox and Bernhard Heiden.
 He received his Master of Music in 1977 and Doctor of Music in 1983.
-More than 80 of the 150 works in his official catalog have been published to date by Jeanne, Inc., TRN, Evensong Music, Éditions Recherché, JP Publications, and Shanghai Conservatory of Music Press; most of them can also be heard on the Albany, Ars Produktion, Bloomington Symphony Orchestra, Crystal, Enharmonic, Jeanne Digital Recordings, Kunaki, Mark, Move, MSR, Navona, Recherche, Toccata Classics, and US Navy Band labels.
+Around 100 of the approximately 200 works in his official catalog have been published to date by Jeanne, Inc., TRN, Evensong Music, Éditions Recherché, JP Publications, and Shanghai Conservatory of Music Press; most of them can also be heard on the Albany, Ars Produktion, Bloomington Symphony Orchestra, Crystal, Enharmonic, Jeanne Digital Recordings, Kunaki, Mark, Move, MSR, Navona, Recherche, Toccata Classics, and US Navy Band labels.
 He is a member of ASCAP and the Christian Fellowship of Art Music Composers.

 What others are saying about David DeBoor Canfield and his music:

 The saxophone music of David DeBoor Canfield demonstrates the composer's immense talent while exploring the many facets of the instrument's enormous capabilities as a means of musical expression.

 Eugene Rousseau, Professor of Saxophone, University of Minnesota

 David DeBoor Canfield is one of the most sophisticated and versatile composers I know.
 His works for saxophone are tremendous contributions to the repertoire.

 Kenneth Tse, Professor of Saxophone, University of Iowa